borisyurkevich/ECAB/README.md

 You will find Core Data model messy, `CounterpointingMove` object is overused.
 This is due to my efforts to preserve backwards compatibility.
 I've done lightweight migration since the early beginning.
 I can't accept any other Core Data changes.

+## Contribution
+If you want to contribute please make sure your changes doesn't affect current tests and can be only optional.
+For example, you can add more tests but do not modify anything in the current test flow.

 ## Contacts
 Not technical questions:
 Oliver Braddick: oliver.braddick@psy.ox.ac.uk